directus/directus/docs/reference/app/components/v-menu.md

 **NOTE**

 Due to the fact that a menu is rendered through a portal, dialogs don't work great when rendered from within a menu.
-If you ever find yourself doing this:

 ## Props